-The NDCEE ETF Environmental Laboratory and OFL follow published methodologies, wherever possible, for testing protocols.
+The NDCEE Environmental Technology Facility (ETF) Environmental Laboratory and Organic Finishing Line used by ETV CCEP follow published methodologies, wherever possible, for testing protocols.
 Laboratory and coating process methods are adapted from federal specifications, military specifications, ASTM Test Methods, and vendor instructions.
-The process conditions and the laboratory analyses will adhere to the QA/QC requirements specified in these documents.
-In addition, where QA/QC criteria are not specified, or where the laboratory or process line performs additional QA/QC activities, these protocols are explained in the laboratory or process line's SOPs (work instructions).
+The laboratory and finishing line adhere to the QA/QC requirements specified in these documents.
+In addition, where QA/QC criteria are not specified, or where the laboratory or finishing line perform additional QA/QC activities, these protocols are explained in the laboratory or finishing line's SOPs (Work Instructions).
 Each NDCEE facility that uses supplied products implements its own level of QA/QC.
-During ETV CCEP testing, the NDCEE laboratory and OFL process personnel at ETF will perform the testing and QA/QC verification outlined in Tables 10 and 11 (Precision, Accuracy, and Completeness) and Tables 13 and 14 (Calibration); therefore, these tables should be referred to for the method-specific QA/QC that will be performed.
+During ETV CCEP testing, the NDCEE laboratory and finishing line personnel will perform the testing and QA/QC verification outlined in Tables 10 and 11 (Precision, Accuracy, and Completeness) and Tables 13 and 14 (Calibration); therefore, these tables should be referred to for the method-specific QA/QC that will be performed.